The Safekeep: Reception

 Writing for The New York Times, Lori Soderlind stated that the character Isa was portrayed with great detail, especially how van der Wouden narrated her transition from an anxious, isolated, recluse to a more loving partner who experiences a sexual and emotional re-awakening.
 Reviewing the novel for The Guardian, Rachel Seiffert stated that the sex scenes, indeed an entire chapter devoted to a sexual interaction, were overly long and did little to move the plot along.
 However Seiffert stated the strength of the novel was in the powerful revelations in the inspired third act.
 Writing for The Observer, Joe Moshenska felt that the novel explored difficult themes by narrating how many Dutch characters had profited from the suffering of others and were unwilling to acknowledge their pasts.
 He stated the novel was "unsparing in its dissection of the lies that individuals, families, and nations tell themselves."
+In a starred review, Kirkus Reviews called the novel "A brilliant debut, as multifaceted as a gem."